gianlucadelgobbo/avnode/README.md

 ------------

 1. Rename the config file `/app/common/config-example.js` to `/app/common/config.js` and put your data
-2. Restore the DB using `AVnodeDB.zip` [mongorestore](http://docs.mongodb.org/manual/reference/program/mongorestore/)
+2. Restore the DB using `AVnodeDB.zip` [mongorestore](http://docs.mongodb.org/manual/reference/program/mongorestore/) mongorestore --drop -d avnode <directory-of-dumped-backup>
 3. Request the file repository `/warehouse` to g.delgobbo@flyer.it (you don't need it to let the app starts)
 4. Run `app.js`
 5. Login with your FLxER user or use user: GianlucaDelGobbo password: GianlucaDelGobbo